 Quickstart: First look at deployment in Visual Studio

-See the Tutorials for step-by-step deployment instructions.
-If you are deploying a web application and need more in-depth information to decide on the best deployment option from Visual Studio, see What publishing options are right for me?.
+See the Quickstarts and Tutorials for step-by-step deployment instructions.
+For an overview of deployment options, see What publishing options are right for me?.

 Deploy to local folder

-Deployment to a local folder is typically used for testing or to begin a staged deployment in which another tool will be used for final deployment.
+Deployment to a local folder is typically used for testing, or to begin a staged deployment in which another tool is used for final deployment.

 ASP.NET, ASP.NET Core, Node.js, Python, and .NET Core: Use the Publish tool to deploy to a local folder.
 The exact options available depend on your app type.
 In Solution Explorer, right-click your project and choose Publish.
 (If you have previously configured any publishing profiles, you must then click Create new profile.)
 Next, choose Folder.
 For more information, see Deploy to a local folder.

 Visual C++ runtime: You can deploy the Visual C++ runtime using local deployment or static linking.
 For more information, see Deploying Native Desktop Applications (Visual C++).

 ASP.NET, ASP.NET Core, Python, and Node.js: You can use the Publish tool to quickly deploy apps to Azure App Service or to an Azure Virtual Machine.
 In Solution Explorer, right-click the project and choose Publish.
 (If you have previously configured any publishing profiles, you must then click Create new profile.)
 In the Publish dialog box, choose either App Service or Azure Virtual Machines, and then follow the configuration steps.